ewanhowell5195/PackUploader/README.md

    - Create Versions
    - Read Versions
    - Write Versions
+4. Set an expiry date some time far in the future.
-4. Paste it into your `settings.json`.
+5. Paste it into your `settings.json`.